Fraser-D/FJD-2partHarmonyWritingExercise/Two part writing exercise worksheet.md

       - And going from G major to G major all notes are common, as they are the same chord.
 These are all the chord changes in the progression that we are using.

 6. Optional final step!
 Play it a few times.
 Change anything you want, if you want.
 Because you can.
+And for extra bonus points play one part and sing the other!
+Then swap.